 The projector needs to cool down for 20-30 minutes.
 A hot lens can burn you and cause permanent damage.
 Make sure you work in a clean, well-lit area with minimal dust.

-Your projector's lens can get ruined by household cleaners, paper towels, or alcohol-based solutions.
+Your projector's lens can get ruined by harsh household cleaners or paper towels.
 These items have fibers or chemicals that will damage the lens surface and its protective coating.

 A lens cap helps protect against dust when the projector is not in use.
 This simple step will cut down how often you need to clean the lens substantially.